San Bartolo District

 San Bartolo is a district in southern Lima Province in Peru.
-It is bordered by the Pacific Ocean on the west, the district of Punta Negra on the north, the Huarochirí Province on the east, and the Santa María del Mar District on the south.
+It is bordered by the Pacific Ocean on the west, the district of Punta Negra on the north, the Huarochirí Province on the east, and Santa María del Mar District on the south.

 It is well known for its beaches and attracts many beachgoers every summer.
 Many of them also rent apartments during this season, making the district's population increase considerably.
 San Bartolo has some restaurants and a club with a large seawater swimming pool.